forest-nvim/.github/profile/README.md

 ---

 ### [🍁 Maple](https://github.com/Forest.nvim/maple.nvim)
-A **todolist** built directly into your Neovim window.
+A **notes** system built directly into your Neovim window.
-Maple offers a customizable, minimalist UI for organizing tasks, with simple yet powerful features.
+Maple offers a customizable, minimalist UI for writing notes about your projects.

 > *"Stay grounded, branch out."* 🍂